Beyond Policy Reform: NbS From the Ground Up

 INUKA Pilot Milestones

-At our launch, we welcomed the youth project teams, partners, and friends to Nairobi to share more about our vision for INUKA and how the coming year would look.
+In March 2022, we welcomed the youth project teams, partners, and friends to Nairobi to share more about our vision for INUKA.
 Together, we marked the start of an ambitious journey toward youth restoration stewardship in Kenya & the Global South!

 For our 4th and final field visit, we visited the geographical marvel of the Ondiri Wetland!
 Our learning here bridged between food security and food sovereignty, at this key ecosystem that protects and provides crucial water sources for surrounding communities and agriculture.